Paiania (training ground)

-The Paiania training ground is a training ground base, the new training center of the Greek National Football Team.
-The training center will house national teams of all ages, men and women, and will be the "Home of the National Teams".
+The Paiania Athletic Centre "Yiorgos Vardinogiannis" is a football training ground and the new training center of the Greece national football team.
+The training center houses The Greek national team as well as the youth and women's teams.
+It is dubbed the "Home of the National Teams."

 It was officially opened on June 19, 1981.

-Located in Paiania and covering 70 acres it is used since 1981.
-Until March 2025, it belonged to the Vardinogiannis family, who sold it for 21.5 million euros to the Hellenic Football Federation.
+Located in the Athenian municipality of Paiania, the facility covers 70 acres and has historically been owned by the Vardinogiannis family.
+I March 2025, they sold it for €21.5 million to the Hellenic Football Federation.

-It will take the name of the previous owner, 'Yiorgos Vardinogiannis', honoring him.
+The previous owner was businessman Yiorgos Vardinogiannis, hence its namesake.

+The Greek national team began using the ground in September 2025 for their 2026 FIFA World Cup qualifying campaign.